cakirogluozan/salesforecasting/REPORT.md

 ![x](https://github.com/cakirogluozan/salesforecasting/blob/master/imgs/in_future.png?raw=true)

 ### Task 2: Comparison of Importance of Markdowns where there is no time information
-2 identical models are fitted with two training data whose difference is only markdown columns absence or presence.
+Two identical models are fitted with two training data whose difference is only markdown columns absence or presence.

-As a result, while it is not a big difference in training error, it has a 48% improvement when holiday information columns are used.
+As a result, while it is not a big difference in training error and training r-squared value, there is a huge gap between validation metrics.

 ![Error](imgs/error_matrix.png)
 ![Error](imgs/r_matrix.png)

+It can be concluded that markdowns have huge impact on performance.